KEDuran/Team_Profile_Generator/README.md

 ## Table of Contents

-Please use the links provided in the below table of contents to navigate throughout this project's ReadMe.
+Please use the links provided in the table of contents listed below to navigate through this project's ReadMe.

 - [Links for Submission Items](#links-for-submission-items)
 - [Assignment Scope](#assignment-scope)